Skokoo/ImCurvin/README.md

 ImCurvin' is an open source web security auditing and penetration testing tool that automates the process of detecting environment misconfigurations, tracking exposed configuration blueprints, and probing backend infrastructures.
 It comes with a server friendly auditing engine designed to gracefully inspect target systems with a low impact approach that avoids crashing or disruption ("soft and gentle"), a broad range of custom time latency validation metrics to accurately pinpoint time based application flaw.

 # ScreenShot.
-You can catch a full breakdown of the interface, outputs, and validation steps in the [Screenshots Gallery](screenshoots/ScreenShots.md).
+You can catch a full breakdown of the interface, outputs on the [Screenshots Gallery](screenshoots/ScreenShots.md).

 # Installation & how to use.